-A patient with chickenpox can transmit the disease from about 2 days before the appearance of the spots until the end of the blister stage.
+A person with chickenpox can transmit the disease from about 2 days before the appearance of the spots until the end of the blister stage.
 This period lasts about 5 to 7 days.
 Once dry scabs form, the disease is unlikely to spread.

 Recurrence of Chickenpox: Recurrence of chickenpox is possible, but uncommon.
 One episode of chickenpox usually means lifelong immunity against a second attack.
 However, people who have had mild infections may be at greater risk for a breakthrough, and more severe, infection later on particularly if the outbreak occurs in adulthood.

 Risk Factors for Shingles (Herpes Zoster)

 Anyone who has had chickenpox is at risk for shingles later in life.
 Certain factors increase the risk for such outbreaks.